 The final examinations for each semester and summer term are scheduled by the registrar.
 Classes that meet at the same time during a semester also have a common examination time.
 An index of these examination times is included in the Course Schedule.
-Near the end of each semester and term, the complete examination schedule is distributed to academic offices and published in the Daily Texan; the examination schedule for a specific class is available through the registrar’s Web site.
-Students may access their examination schedules through this site.
+Near the end of each semester and term, the complete examination schedule is distributed to academic offices; the examination schedule for a specific class is available through the registrar’s Web site.
+Students may access their individual examination schedules through the site.

 Examinations should begin promptly at the scheduled hour and should not continue beyond the three hours allocated in the official schedule.